ElkinCp5/socket-lemur/README.md

 #### Parameters:

-Initialize handling for a channel with optional room support.
+Initialize handling for a channel with optional token, room, webPush support.

 - `name`: {string} - The name of the channel.
 - `onEvent`: {onEvent} - Callback to handle incoming events.
 - `tokenRequire`: {boolean} - Whether token authentication is required for events on this channel `false`.
 - `roomSupport`: {boolean} - Whether room support is enabled for this channel `this.roomsEnabled`.
+- `pushManager`: {WebPushLemur<Subscription>} - Whether webPush support is enabled for this channel.

 ### listen: